haaaap/ASUS-X450CA-macOS-Big-Sur/README.md

 - ~~USB 3.0 Mapping~~ DONE
 - fn key support is available with [Karabiner-Elements](https://karabiner-elements.pqrs.org/)
 - pressing fn+f8 (Projector button thing) on lock screen, or w/o Karabiner-Elements **COMPLETELY SHITS YOUR DISPLAY, DO NOT RECCOMEND.**
+- Playing DRM-Controlled movies on safari, Apple TV+ app is not possible, oc limitation. use firefox/chrome

 ## BIOS Settings
 - DVMT-PRE-ALLOC: 64M